Our Woodside Factory

 Melba’s Chocolate Factory is a ‘working’ tourism factory located in a heritage listed complex 40 minutes from Adelaide, South Australia; in the picturesque township of Woodside in the Adelaide Hills.

-From that year, the buildings lay abandoned until 1990 when the current proprietors and directors, Joy and Graeme Foristal arrived.
+From that year, the buildings lay abandoned until 1990 when Melba’s original proprietors and directors, Joy and Graeme Foristal arrived.
 With 1940’s era chocolate and confectionery making equipment, they began their dream making old Australian favourite chocolate and confectionery.

 Visitors today find the old cheese factory transformed into a large emporium style chocolate and confectionery factory shop.
 This is a centrepiece for 6 different rooms, where various manufacturing processes can be viewed.
 These are the Chocolate Room, Depositing Room, Packing Room, Panning Room, Toffee Room and the Cooling Tunnel.